cwaldbieser/txcas/README.rst

 Configuration
 -------------
-The endpoint for the service (port, HTTP or HTTPS, cert files, SSL options, etc.) are configured in :file:`cas.tac`.
+The endpoint for the service (port, HTTP or HTTPS, cert files, SSL options, etc.) is configured in :file:`cas.tac`.
-The main configuration file is called :file:`cas.cfg` (:file:`.casrc` if located in your
+The main configuration file is called :file:`cas.cfg` (or :file:`.casrc` if located in your
 $HOME on UNIX-like systems).
 The meanings of the sections are as follows:

 - CAS: General CAS options